note35/starbucks_captive_portal_checker/README.rst

-Stuckbucks Captive Portal Checker
+Starbucks Captive Portal Checker
 =================================

-A checker for making sure the process of stuckbucks captive portal.
+A checker for making sure the process of starbucks captive portal.

 This is a hackathon project of `IETF 100 Hackathon <https://www.ietf.org/registration/MeetingWiki/wiki/100hackathon>`_.